Glasgow Caledonian University: Cultural Fellows

-Caledonian Club

-The Caledonian Club is a social and community engagement initiative involving staff and students coaching young people and their families in advancing their learning and life skills, while university-based researchers carry out long-term analysis into the process as part of a wider university research agenda into life-long learning.
-In 2011, the Club developed a project named 'The Tale of Two Sporting Cities', with the aim of engaging cultural exchanges between primary schools in Glasgow and London and assessing the sporting and cultural legacy of the 2012 London Summer Olympics and the 2014 Glasgow Commonwealth Games.
+New York branch and transfer to IE

+In June 2017, the university's New York partner institution, which was founded in 2013, was granted permission to award degrees in the state, the first higher education institution founded by a foreign university to achieve this status.
+Its campus was located on Wooster Street campus in New York City's SoHo neighbourhood.

+In June 2023, GCU noted that they planned to sell their New York campus as it had not lived up to its potential.
+On 31 July 2024, it was announced that IE University had acquired Glasgow Caledonian New York College and would be renaming it IE New York College.

 Student life

 Students' Association

 Glasgow Caledonian University Students' Association (GCUSA) is the students' association of Glasgow Caledonian University.
 It represents and enables Glasgow Caledonian University students to enhance all aspects of their student experience.
 It is located in the Students' Association Building on the Glasgow Campus and has an office at GCU London.
 All Glasgow Caledonian University students are automatically admitted to its membership upon matriculation.

-In 2011, the Association was awarded the coveted title of Students' Union of the Year by NUS Scotland.

 The Students' Association runs sports clubs and societies such as, student magazine The EDIT, student radio station Radio Caley, active lifestyles programme and an events programme.
 At a national level the Students' Association is affiliated to the National Union of Students (NUS) which lobbies and campaigns for students at a Scottish and UK level.